0b10011/oxiplate/book/templates/writs/escaping.md

 Hello {{ name }}!
 ```

-HTML escaping is on by default, so if a user provides this as their name in the example above:
+HTML escaping is on by default for `.html` and `.html.oxip` files,
+so if a user provides this as their name in the example above:

 ```html
 <script>alert('oh no');</script>